 I live in the Suir valley in south-east Ireland, half an hour from the Waterford coast and within sight of Sliabh na mBan.
-I have been working as a lecturer in Waterford Institute of Technology since 2002, for the first ten years in the Literacy Development Centre, WIT, lecturing in Adult Literacy Studies and currently I teach in the School of Humanities, WIT where my subjects include English Literature and Creative Writing.
+I have been a lecturer in Waterford Institute of Technology from 2002 to 2019, for the first ten years in the Literacy Development Centre, WIT, lecturing in Adult Literacy Studies and latterly in the School of Humanities, WIT where my subjects included English Literature and Creative Writing.
 My discovery of the work of Pat Schneider and her organisation, Amherst Writers & Artists, allowed me to merge my twin passions – writing and teaching.
 I’ve been leading my own creative writing workshops since 2008, mainly in Brewery Lane Theatre.
 I also curate the Brewery Lane Writers’ Weekend and the monthly Poetry Plus night.
 In 2014 I co-founded, with Nollaig Brennan, The Story House Ireland, a residential writing centre inspired by The Arvon Foundation, ‘where anyone can experience the transformative power of writing’.

 Writing changes my life